 Any number of Peak or Delta Dopings can be used together, all doping contributions are superposed.
 The Knot Doping Method defines the background doping inside a specified rectangle at the semiconductor surface.
 Outside this rectangle the background doping is given by a constant substrate doping.

 For the Knot Doping Method a given number of knots is distributed homogeneously, just like an orthogonal grid, over a rectangular area.
 The boundaries of this area can be set by the user, except for the upper boundary which has to meet the bulk surface.
-The number of sections in $x$ and $y$ direction can be set arbitrarily.
+The number of sections in and direction can be set arbitrarily.
 This method allows for generation of a user defined two-dimensional doping structure suitable for a very general optimization approach.

 The doping is interpolated using two-dimensional orthogonal splines or the raised-cosine method which uses two-dimensional weight-functions having the shapes of raised-cosine pulses and widths of two knot sections.
 For each knot the doping value is multiplied by this weight-function and all contributions are added together to receive the final doping (see also Section 3.1.4).
 The doping values at each knot are given by a doping matrix in the input deck.